meteor-useraccounts/core/README.md

 <a name="routing"/>
 #### Routing

 There are no routes provided by default.
-But you can easily configure routes for sign in, sign up, forgot password, reset password, change password, enrol account using `AccountsTemplates.configureRoute`.
+But you can easily configure routes for sign in, sign up, forgot password, reset password, change password, enroll account using `AccountsTemplates.configureRoute`.
 This is done internally relying on the awesome [Iron-Router](https://atmospherejs.com/package/iron-router) package.

-The simplest way is to make the call passing just the route code (available codes are: changePwd, enrolAccount, forgotPwd, resetPwd, signIn, signUp):
+The simplest way is to make the call passing just the route code (available codes are: changePwd, enrollAccount, forgotPwd, resetPwd, signIn, signUp):

 ```javascript
 AccountsTemplates.configureRoute('signIn');